Capital Gains Tax in Portugal 2026: A Complete Guide to Selling Your Home

 Quick summary

-• In Portugal, property capital gains are declared in IRS (Modelo 3) and usually taxed on 50% of the gain.
+• In Portugal, property capital gains are declared in IRS (Modelo 3) and are usually taxed on 50% of the gain, not on the full profit.

-💡 Pro Tip for Sellers: Calculating your net profit can be tricky with Portugal’s 2026 tax updates.
+Pro Tip for Sellers: : Before accepting an offer, calculate your real net proceeds after capital gains tax, mortgage repayment, deductible costs and any possible reinvestment relief.
+A well-prepared sale can change the final amount you keep by tens of thousands of euros.
 To ensure you don't miss any legal deductions or deadlines, Download our Complete Guide for Selling Property in Portugal here.
 It includes a step-by-step documentation checklist to help you prepare for the deed.

 What are people really worried about when they Google this?